The 28 Top Job Interview Replies - Get Insider Tips!

 Often the best approach is to mention that you are exploring a number of other similar options in the company's industry.
 It can be helpful to mention that a common characteristic of all the jobs you are applying to is the opportunity to apply some critical abilities and skills that you possess.

-For example, you might say “I am applying for several positions with IT consulting firms where I can analyze client needs and translate them to development teams in order to find solutions to technology problems.”
+For example, you might say “I am applying for several positions with IT consulting firms where I can analyse client needs and translate them to development teams in order to find solutions to technology problems.”

 13. Why are you leaving your current job?